 Serguei Golovanov graduated Moscow Aviation Institute, Russia, with degree Dipl.
 Engineer in Control systems.
 He has Ph.D. in Computer and Systems Sciences and currently is the manager of company GOLEM IMS GMBH, Austria.
 Prior he worked in International Institute for Applied Systems Studies (IIASA), Austria as scientist in the program “Sustainable Development of Biosphere”.

-Dr. Golovanov is the Chairman of ASIDEES and Chief Architect of the innovative platform Smart City Monitor.
-The platform supports development of complex cyber-physical models of urban areas, it’s integrating with diverse sensors, Internet of Things, open databases to run in cloud technologies and enables new set of advanced digital services for citizens, tourists, local businesses and smart governance.
+Serguei is the Chairman of ASIDEES and Chief Architect of the innovative platform Smart City Monitor.
+The platform supports development of complex cyber-physical models of urban areas, it’s integrating with diverse sensors, Internet of Things, automated systems, open databases to run in cloud technologies and enables new set of advanced digital services for citizens, tourists, local businesses and smart governance.

 Serguei has extensive experience as speaker at many international meetings and conferences in Europe, USA, Latin America, Asia, Africa and Middle East.
 As UNIDO International consultant he was the coach and trainer for consultants and entrepreneurs in several international programmes.

 Dr. Golovanov provides workshop participants with the overview of the current solutions, trends and key factors which are driving forces behind the Smart City developments sharing his experiences of recent participations and presentations in the international events 2015 Malaga Green Cities and Barcelona Smart City Expo 2015.
 He provides overview and discuss options in setting consortiums for Horizon 2020 calls

 - SCC-03-2016:New governance, business, financing models and economic impact assessment tools for sustainable cities with nature-based solutions .